Skip to content

 Epiphany is a Greek word meaning “appearing.”
 Whereas Christmas celebrates that God is man, Epiphany flips it to celebrate that this man is God.
 It begins on January 6th with the visit of the Magi.
 Throughout this season we see Jesus revealing Himself as God by His miracles and teachings.
 The length of Epiphany depends on the date of Easter.

-Lent is a time of humble and solemn meditation on the seriousness of our sins.
-We admit that we have not lived according to God’s commandments and thus deserve eternal punishment in hell.
-But we also see that Christ stepped into our place to live a perfect life for us, to carry our sins, and to bear the crushing burden of God’s Law for us.
+Lent is a time of humble and solemn meditation on the severity of our sins.
+We acknowledge that we have not lived according to God’s commandments.
+We deserve physical death and eternal punishment in hell.
+But Christ stepped into our place.
+He lived a perfect life for us, carried our sins, and bore the crushing burden of God’s Law for us.
 We confess that we are not worthy of this love.
 Lent is six weeks long.

 Ash Wednesday: